Grudz/Grudz.github.io/index.md

 ## Robotic Software Projects

-I took a rosbag file of an autonomus golf cart, then used class examples to piece together a cool project.
+I took a rosbag file of an autonomous golf cart, then used class examples to piece together a cool project.
 This demonstrates lidar and camera processing in ROS using OpenCV and the PCL library.

 ![](golfcart_bag.gif)

-The lidar returns intensity of points and that was used place bounding boxes on the sign posts.
+The lidar returns intensity of points and that was used to place bounding boxes on the sign posts.
 The monocular camera is used to track the line of tape on the ground.
 The camera image is processed to get 3D information and place PCL points on the tape.
 Then a line is projected to fit those points.
 Oh and also I added the iconic R3D3 (upgrade from R2D2) to this project :)

 ![](golfcart_push.png)